-The second phase of AMETI includes upgrading Panmure roundabout to an intersection and building a new busway from Panmure Station to Pakuranga town centre.
+The second stage of AMETI includes upgrading Panmure roundabout to an signalised intersection, building a new busway from Panmure station to Pakuranga town centre.

-- Completing about 7km of new cycling paths and 6km of footpaths, including new paths linking Panmure and Pakuranga along Lagoon Drive and Pakuranga Rd;
+- completing about 7km of new cycling paths and 6km of footpaths, including new paths linking Panmure and Pakuranga along Lagoon Drive and Pakuranga Road,

 Features and benefits

 - Easier to walk or cycle around Panmure.
-The new intersection will have direct crossings across all roads, instead of the current 500m crossing distance from Ireland to Mountain Rd;
+The new intersection will have direct crossings across all roads, instead of the current 500m crossing distance from Ireland to Mountain Road.

-- Priority for vehicles using Lagoon Drive making it a more attractive route for through traffic, reducing use of Church Cres and Queen’s Rd as a rat-run;
+- Priority for vehicles using Lagoon Drive making it a more attractive route for through traffic, reducing use of Church Crescent and Queen’s Road as a rat-run.

 - A better town centre environment and improved connections with Panmure Station.